 In a world where computer algorithms play an increasingly important role in determining what information we consume, there is another force pulling us in the other direction.
 I’m talking about the “content curation” that people do to filter information so it’s more useful for themselves and others.

-We share a lot of stuff on Facebook, of course; not just web links, but images, pokes, messages, events, and all kinds of other stuff.
+We share a lot of stuff on Facebook, of course; not just web links, but images, messages, events, and all kinds of other stuff.
 One of the reasons Twitter took off, in spite of Facebook, is that it was particularly good at helping us share information.
 Twitter actually thinks of itself as a “real-time information network” – not a social network like Facebook.
 The engine that drives that information network is a dedicated core of “information networkers“ – people who use the service to curate content for other people.

 Curating the Curators

 That wasn’t my accidental discovery though.
-No, that came when I started looking at the stream of content from this circle I had created.
+No, that came after I started looking at the resulting stream of content from this new circle I had created.
 It was new and interesting stuff; way fewer LOL cats and a much more diverse flow of information.
 I wasn’t the only one seeing it either.
 Yesterday, Dusan Vrban shared a post talking about the importance of the human touch in content curation and his excitement at the results of this new circle:

 “In just a few minutes, my stream changed.
 Suddenly there were posts about history books, science, psychology, food and all of them had some added value.
 Not just resharing of some article, but adding some comment or thought that made it more relevant.”

 This is what led to my “discovery.”
 You see, when it comes to networking information, curating content is only half of the problem.
 The other half is curating people.

 When we take the time to build interesting, diverse circles on Google+ or lists on Twitter, we improve the way we filter information.
 It’s up to us.
 We can pursue strategies that concentrate the stream of content into just the same old stuff, or we can go out of our way to increase the diversity – and the quality – of what comes to us.
 It’s all in the people we follow.